intrinio/java-sdk/docs/StockExchangeApi.md

 StockExchangeApi stockExchangeApi = new StockExchangeApi();

-String identifier = "USCOMP"; // String | A Stock Exchange identifier (MIC or Intrinio ID) LocalDate date = new LocalDate(); // LocalDate | The date for which to return price adjustments String nextPage = ""; // String | Gets the next page of data from a previous API call
+String identifier = "USCOMP"; // String | A Stock Exchange identifier (MIC or Intrinio ID) LocalDate date = null; // LocalDate | The date for which to return price adjustments String nextPage = null; // String | Gets the next page of data from a previous API call

 try {
     ApiResponseStockExchangeStockPriceAdjustments result = stockExchangeApi.getStockExchangePriceAdjustments(identifier, date, nextPage);